eezstreet/SWATEliteForce/README.md

 The mod can be removed by deleting the SEF folder from your hard drive.

+NOTE: You may run into an issue with the game not saving your settings, or throwing an assertion failure at times in the Settings menu.
+This is mostly a problem with Windows Vista and up; try giving the folder write permissions or "Total Control".
+Alternatively you can make your SWAT4x.exe run in administrator mode.

 # CHANGES, SUMMARIZED #
 	* The Stetchkov Syndicate and base game missions are compressed into one campaign.
 As in The Stetchkov Syndicate, some equipment will need to be unlocked.
 	* New EXTRA MISSIONS.
 These are a separate campaign that show in the Create Campaign menu dropdown (you'll have a choice, either SWAT 4 + TSS or EXTRA MISSIONS)